 June 13, 2019 by

 On any particular day, a doctor likely has approximately 20 patients to see – combined with phone calls, paperwork, and other administrative duties.
-That leaves very little time to spend with each patient, which explains why it is imperative to capitalize on that time and be sure you clearly comprehend the results of each appointment.
+That leaves very little time to spend with each patient, which explains why it is imperative to capitalize on that time and be sure you clearly comprehend the results of medical appointments for seniors.

-At Home Independent Living has care professionals that provide accompaniment for seniors to medical appointments.
+At Home Independent Living home health care professionals provide accompaniment for seniors to medical appointments.
 Our trained professionals recommend the following strategy:

 - Don’t be afraid to ask questions.
 With such a time crunch, your doctor may tend to communicate information to you rather quickly.
 It is your responsibility to hit the pause button to make sure you clearly understand everything that’s being explained and speak up with any questions you have, no matter how small or seemingly insignificant they may seem.